mpv-player/mpv/DOCS/man/options.rst

     ``--sub-text-*``, they are now named ``--sub-*``, and those specifically for ASS have been renamed from ``--ass-*`` to ``--sub-ass-*``.
     They are now all in this section.

+    Supported subtitle formats and file extensions:

+    * `mpv` supports exactly the same subtitle file formats that ffmpeg supports → See ffmpeg documentation → Support matrix `Subtitle-Formats <https://ffmpeg.org/general.html#Subtitle-Formats>`_ → "Decoding" column → Compatibility symbol/remark.

+    * If you use `--sub-auto` with option `exact` or `fuzzy` or `all` then mpv looks for matching files which in addition also have one of the supported "autoload" file extensions as defined in `external_files.c <https://github.com/mpv-player/mpv/blob/master/player/external_files.c>`_ → `sub_exts <https://github.com/mpv-player/mpv/blob/master/player/external_files.c#L35>`_ -- which as of 2023-08-10 are:

+    `utf, utf8, utf-8, idx, sub, srt, rt, ssa, ass, mks, vtt, sup, scc, smi, lrc, pgs and NULL (that is a file without any extension)`

 ``--sub-demuxer=<[+]name>``
     Force subtitle demuxer type for ``--sub-file``.
 Give the demuxer name as